rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 propVolume.SetInterpolationTypeToLinear()
 ```

 As you can see, the whole thing comes down to creating and configuring a [`vtkVolumeProperty`](http://www.vtk.org/doc/nightly/html/classvtkVolumeProperty.html) object which *"represents the common properties for rendering a volume"*.
-For the purposes of this post I'm turning shading off as I would otherwise need to delve into convoluted lighting math and mechanics.
+For the purposes of this post, I'm turning shading off as I would otherwise need to delve into convoluted lighting math and mechanics.

-Subsequently, we assign the three transfer functions to the volume properties through the `SetColor`, `SetScalarOpacity`, and `SetGradientOpacity` methods and the `funcColor`, `funcOpacityScalar`, and `funcOpacityGradient` functions we defined before.
+We assign the three transfer functions to the volume properties through the `SetColor`, `SetScalarOpacity`, and `SetGradientOpacity` methods and the `funcColor`, `funcOpacityScalar`, and `funcOpacityGradient` functions we defined before.

 Lastly, we have the type of interpolation used for this volume.
 Our choices here are nearest-neighbor interpolation, set through the `SetInterpolationTypeToNearest` method, and linear interpolation set through the `SetInterpolationTypeToLinear` method.
 Typically, when dealing with discrete data, as is the label-field in our case, we would chose nearest-neighbor interpolation as then we wouldn't introduce 'new' values that don't match any of the tissues.
 Linear interpolation is usually employed when we have continuous data as it provides smoother transitions.
 However, in this case I found the renderings to be prettier with linear interpolation but feel free to experiement with this.